 However, as in the EU, the intended use of the device is taken into account to determine if it is a medical device.

-Manufacturers are generally expected to classify their own devices before commercializing them.
+Manufacturers are generally expected to classify their own devices before commercializing them based on risk assessment.
 However, most of them are still subject to “general controls”, such as device listing and good manufacturing practice requirements and reporting.

 The current regulatory frameworks in Europe and the United States are quite similar when it comes to the protection of personal data in healthcare.
-While the GDPR and HIPAA were not created specifically for healthcare, they are both perfectly applicable in the field.
+The regulatory requirements of both GDPR and HIPAA were not created specifically for healthcare, they are both perfectly applicable in the field.

 This similarity is not present in their enforcement agencies – the EMA and FDA, however, both still use similar techniques for assessing digital software and medical devices.
 In fact, both American and European agencies have similar standards for assessing the risk related to each medical product.